by Kris Oyen | Apr 13, 2026 | Podcast

 Subscribe to the Recovery Elevator Podcast Apple Podcasts | | More

-Today we have Jack.
-He is 45 years old and from Los Angeles, CA. He took his last drink of alcohol on December 31st, 2024.
+Today we have Lidia.
+She is 41 years old from Seattle, WA and she took her last drink of alcohol on August 31st, 2025.

 This episode is brought to you by: